JetBrains/Qodana/topics/qodana-github-action.md

 Using this workflow, Qodana will run on the main branch, release branches, and on the pull requests coming to your repository.

+Note: `fetch-depth: 0` is required for checkout in case Qodana works in pull request mode (reports issues that appeared only in that pull request).

 We recommend that you have a separate workflow file for Qodana because [different jobs run in parallel](https://help.github.com/en/actions/getting-started-with-github-actions/core-concepts-for-github-actions#job)
 .